moleculerjs/database/docs/README.md

     }
 }
 ```
->Please note, the methods should be synchronous.
+>Please note that the methods should be synchronous.

 ### `columnName`: \<string\> _(Default: name of field)_
-With the `columnName` property, you can use a different field name in the database collection/table.
+With the `columnName` property you can use another field name in the database collection/table.

 **Example**
 ```js